lightward/mechanic-tasks/docs/create-a-draft-order-from-the-cart/README.md

     >
     ```

     Note the `"secret!"` - this must match the "Shared secret" option you choose in the task's configuration.
+It can be any value you like, as long as it's exactly equal between your task configuration and your theme code.
 3. Adjust to taste. :) The code in the task script and in the online storefront JavaScript are meant to be a beginning point, as you build out the experience you're looking for.
 If you have any questions about the Mechanic side of this, get in touch!

 ## Installing this task